Admin User

 object

-Enables profile-based comparison
+Enables profile-based field comparison

-2.4.2 required Property –
+2.6.2 required Property –

 The required property enforces mandatory presence of a VC field during document upload.